Should I Feel Nervous That The Data World Is Changing At A Faster And Faster Pace And I Can’t Keep Up?

 Stick with me, I’m getting there, I promise.

 I graduated in June 2000.
 The Dot Com Bubble had already started to burst a few months earlier and pretty soon it would lead to complete carnage in that sector.
-At that point, all I’d used the internet for was getting guitar tabs off OLGA and chatting to friends on MSN Messenger.
+At that point, all I’d used the internet for was getting guitar tabs off the Online Guitar Archive and chatting to friends on MSN Messenger.

 The world was a different place then kids, round here it was all green fields as far as the eye could see.
 The web was simpler, more homespun, more personal.